 Information in Living Systems

 How is information generated, transmitted, stored, and maintained in biological systems?
 The endeavor to understand the flow of biological information represents a fundamental undertaking of the life sciences.
 This introductory course examines the mechanisms of heredity, the replication and expression of genetic information, and the function of genes in the process of evolution, with an emphasis on the tools of genetics and molecular biology to address research questions in these areas.
 Majors and nonmajors may enroll.
 Biology majors should take this class prior to the junior year.
-Prerequisites: BIOL 115, AP score of 5, or permission of instructor.
+Prerequisite: BIOL 115, AP score of 5, or permission of instructor.
 This course will be offered every year.